Skip Navigation

 Course Description

-Globally, adolescent girls face an array of health-related challenges in their daily lives, and this course empowers young women to explore them.
-Lack of gender equity, including the right to an education and access to health care, places millions of girls in poor and developing countries at increased risk for poor health and preventable deaths.
-Through individual and group activities, this course provides opportunities to learn about many of these issues, including health disparities in the United States, child brides in Asia, obstetric fistula in Africa, maternal deaths in India, and violence against women globally.
+Globally, young women face an array of health-related challenges in their daily lives, and this course empowers young women to explore them.
+Lack of gender equity, including the right to an education and access to health care, places millions of young women at increased risk for poor health and preventable deaths.
+Through individual and group activities, this course provides opportunities to learn about many of these issues, including health disparities around the world, violence against women, and the overall lack of data representing women.
 Course activities include research, discussion, and presentations.
 Participants investigate essential young women’s health topics such as the menstrual cycle, healthy eating, media literacy, violence, contraception and sexually transmitted diseases, and emotional health.
 These topics are considered within the contexts of current research in biology and medicine, and today's multicultural society.
 Global Young Women’s Health is an emotionally intense and rewarding course that builds individual and group knowledge and awareness.

 Instructor